 - c.
 Enrollee's address - d.
 Enrollee's phone number (if applicable) - e. date of receipt of the appeal - f. summary of the Contractor's actions undertaken to resolve the appeal and summary of the appeal resolution - 35.
 The following material shall be included in the file sent by the Contractor: - a. the Enrollee's written request for hearing - b. copies of the entire appeal file which includes all supporting documentation including pertinent findings and medical records; - c. the Contractor's Notice of Appeal Resolution - d. other information relevant to the resolution of the appeal - 36.
-That if the Contractor or the State fair decision reverses a decision to deny, limit or delay services not furnished during the appeal or the pendency of the hearing process, the Contractor shall authorize or provide the services promptly and as expeditiously as the enrollee's health condition requires irrespective of whether the Contractor contests the decision. - 37.
+That if the Contractor or the State fair hearing decision reverses a decision to deny, limit or delay services not furnished during the appeal or the pendency of the hearing process, the Contractor shall authorize or provide the services promptly and as expeditiously as the enrollee's health condition requires irrespective of whether the Contractor contests the decision. - 37.
 That if the Contractor or State fair hearing decision reverses a decision to deny authorization of services and the disputed services were received pending appeal, the Contractor shall pay for those services, as specified in policy and/or regulation. - 38.
+That if the Contractor or the Director's Decision reverses a decision to deny, limit, or delay authorization of services, and the member received the disputed services while the appeal was pending, the Contractor shall process a claim for payment from the provider in a manner consistent with the Contractor's or Director's Decision and applicable statutes, rules, policies, and contract terms.
+The provider shall have 90 days from the date of the reversed decision to submit a clean claim to the Contractor for payment.
+For all claims submitted as a result of a reversed decision, the Contractor is prohibited from denying claims for untimeliness if they are submitted within the 90 day timeframe.
+Contractors are also prohibited from denying claims submitted as a result of a reversed decision because the member failed to request continuation of services during the appeals/hearing process: a member's failure to request continuation of services during the appeals/hearing process is not a valid basis to deny the claim. - 39.
 That if the Contractor or State fair hearing decision upholds a decision to deny authorization of services and the disputed services were received pending appeal, the Contractor may recover the cost of those services from the enrollee.

-ATTACHMENT H(2) PROVIDER CLAIM DISPUTE STANDARDS AND POLICY
+ATTACHMENT H(2): PROVIDER CLAIM DISPUTE STANDARDS AND POLICY